-When filing a GAO protest for contracting by negotiation there is a difference between FAR 15 discussions and clarifications.
-A successful bid protest can hinge upon your thorough understanding of the subtle differences.
+When filing a GAO protest to challenge the award a contract for negotiated contract there is a difference between Federal Acquisition Regulation FAR Part 15 (FAR 15 discussions and clarifications).
+A successful bid protest can hinge upon your thorough understanding of the subtle differences in the federal acquisition procedures.

 The GAO, however, looks at details and actions of the parties when deciding bid protest cases.

-Difference Between Clarifications and FAR 15 Discussions in GAO Protests
+Difference Between Clarifications and FAR Part 15 Discussions in GAO Protests

-Clarifications: After bid submission, when the Agency engages in clarifications, they must follow the plain meaning of FAR 15.
+- After bid submission, when the Agency engages in clarifications, they must follow the plain meaning of the regulations.

 - Clarifications are “limited exchanges” between an agency and your company for clarifying certain aspects of your proposal.